cpholguera/mas-app-ios/README.md

 ### Clone the MASTestApp Repository

-Clone the app repository and open it in Android Studio.
+Clone the app repository and open it in Xcode.

 ```sh
 git clone https://github.com/cpholguera/MASTestApp-iOS.git